jeffamazed/postgresql-data-warehouse-project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+## SQL Learning Journey

+A big thanks to **Baraa** on YouTube for the excellent SQL course.
+This repository exists thanks to the clarity, structure, and practical examples provided in his tutorials.

+## Acknowledgment

+🙏 **Thank you, Baraa**, for breaking down SQL in a way that's easy to understand and apply.
+Your content is incredibly helpful for both beginners and those brushing up their skills.

+Check out his channel: [Baraa - YouTube](https://www.youtube.com/@Baraa)

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.